OpenUpSA/openupsa.github.io/_articles/govt-law-cloud-computing.md

 ---
 layout: article
 author: greg
-title: What Government and the Law can Learn from Cloud Computing’s Success
+title: "What Government and the Law can Learn from Cloud Computing’s Success"
 date: 2017-08-15
-short: The enormous impact of cloud computing on the pace of business innovation over the last ten years bears an important lesson for the law and the government: the significant value of shared, re-usable resources.
+short: "The enormous impact of cloud computing on the pace of business innovation over the last ten years bears an important lesson for the law and the government: the significant value of shared, re-usable resources."
-image: youth-explorer-national.jpg
+image: bulldozer.jpg
 tools:
 - name: indigo
+- name: openbylaws
 themes:
 - name: cogovernance
 ---